 Street artists transform plain and barren walls on the sides of buildings into elaborate works of public art for everyone to enjoy.
 We met with Pascal Baumgartner to discover local street art in Heidelberg.
 He explained the complicated and at times, frustrating circumstances that it takes for an artist to gain permission to paint their murals.
 Thankfully, he has the drive and passion to attract artists to from around the world to create thoughtful works of art for everyone to enjoy.
 We were grateful that Pascal showed us a few of the brilliant and beautiful murals around town.

 We learned that we were visiting Heidelberg just a little too early to attend the Metropolink Festival in July.
 This festival celebrates urban art by inviting internationally acclaimed artists to create massive and spectacular paintings in Heidelberg.
 The city becomes a space for urban art as many walls are transformed, and everyone can watch the artists at work.
-You can see many new creations from the summer of 2018 on the Metropolink Instagram page.
+You can see many new creations on the Metropolink Instagram page.

 Vetters is the kind of place where you can easily socialize with those sitting around you.
 We met a table of Americans who were visiting Heidelberg on a business trip.
 It was their last night in town, just as it was ours.
 It was great to chat with a friendly group over delicious pints.
 Justin and I both tried the classic Brauhaus Lager and we weren’t disappointed.